 But that's not all!
 There are a number of active environmentally related clubs and societies out there.
 So why not take a look below and see which one catches your eye?
 It’s a great way to extend your knowledge and your group of friends.

 The work of the Environmental Sustainability team covers University departments and administrative buildings.
 We also work with colleges through our engagement programmes and students are increasingly raising awareness of environmental issues.
 Find out more here about colleges who are keen advocates of sustainability including Green Templeton College, Lady Margaret Hall, Linacre College, St John's College, The Queen's College and Wolfson College.

-To find out how your college supports sustainability, from sourcing food to saving energy and responsible recycling, please contact your JCR, MCR or Student Environment Representative.
-Then share what you're up to with us.
-Visit full list of colleges.
+To find out how your college supports sustainability, from sourcing food to saving energy and responsible recycling, please contact your JCR, MCR or Student Environment Representative – then share what you're up to with us!

 The Environmental Sustainability team works closely with the Student Union.
 The Student Union works towards Green Impact and runs a number of campaigns and support networks including the Environment and Ethics Reps and related campaigns.